ogata-lab/eipl-docs/en/docs/model/SARNN.md

 # Model Overview {#model_overview}

-SARNN "explicitly" extracts the spatial coordinates of task-critical positions (work objects and arms) from images and learns the coordinates and joint angles of the robot, thereby significantly improving robustness to changes in object position[@ichiwara2022contact].
-The figure below shows the network structure of SARNN, which consists of an Encoder that extracts image features $f_t$ and object position coordinates $p_t$ from camera images $i_t$, a Recurrent that learns time-series changes in the robot's joint angles $a_t$ and object position coordinates $p_t$, and a Decoder that reconstructs images based on image features $f_t$ and heat maps $\hat h_{t+1}$.
+SARNN "explicitly" extracts the spatial coordinates of critical positions in the task, such as target objects and arms, from images, and learns the coordinates along with the robot's joint angles of the robot[@ichiwara2022contact].
+This greatly improves robustness to changes in the object's position.
+The figure below illustrates the network structure of SARNN, which consists of an encoder responsible for extracting image features $f_t$ and object position coordinates $p_t$ from camera images $i_t$, a recurrent module that learns the temporal changes in the robot's joint angles and object position coordinates $p_t$, and a decoder that reconstructs images based on the image features $f_t$ and heat maps $\hat h_{t+1}$.

-The CNN layers (Convolution layer and Transposed convolutional layer) of the upper part of the Encoder and Decoder extract information about the color and shape of objects by extracting and reconstructing image features.
-The lower CNN extracts 2D position information of objects by using the Spatial Softmax layer.
-The Recurrent part predicts only the position information $p_{t+1}$ of the object, which does not contain enough information to reconstruct the image by Decoder.
-Therefore, a heat map $\hat h_{t+1}$ centered on the predicted coordinate information $p_{t+1}$ is generated, and by multiplying it with the image features extracted by the CNN in the upper section, a predicted image $\hat i_{t+1}$ is generated based on the information around the predicted attention point.
+The upper part of the encoder and decoder consists of CNN layers, including Convolutional and Transposed Convolutional layers, which extract and reconstruct color and shape information of objects from image features.
+The lower part of the CNN uses the Spatial Softmax layer to extract 2D position information of objects.
+The Recurrent module only predicts the position information $p_{t+1}$ of the object, which alone is not sufficient to reconstruct the image using the decoder.
+Therefore, a heat map $\hat h_{t+1}$ centered on the predicted coordinate information $p_{t+1}$ is generated.
+By multiplying it with the image features extracted by the CNN in the upper part, a predicted image $\hat i_{t+1}$ is generated based on the information around the predicted attention point.

-Here, we show the implementation method and model classes of SARNN's characteristic features: [spatial attention mechanism](#spatial_softmax), [heat-map generator](#heatmap), [loss scheduler](#loss_scheduler), and [back-propagation method](#bptt).
+Here, we show the implementation method and model classes for the distinctive features of SARNN: [the Spatial Attention Mechanism](#spatial_softmax), [the Heatmap Generator](#heatmap), [the Loss Scheduler](#loss_scheduler), and [the Backpropagation Through Time](#bptt).

 ![Network structure of SARNN](img/sarnn.webp){: .center}